appacademy/dotfiles/linux.md

 Before we install any dev packages let's install [Google Chrome](https://www.google.com/chrome/) and [Atom](https://atom.io/).
 Download the .deb files available from the download pages and double click to install.
 This should open a install dialogue.

-Once you have all this set up, you should be ready to [download and run the dotfiles scripts](./README.md#using-the-dotfiles-repo).
+Once you have all this set up, you should be ready to install your development environment.

 Good luck!